1jour1vin

 About the estate:

-This estate, owned by the Triaud family, has ranked among the finest in Saint-Julien in recent vintages, sometimes even surpassing them in quality, thanks to its very old vines—averaging 50 years—ideally situated in the heart of the village.
-The wine, which has always been dense, concentrated, and powerful, continues with each vintage to gain in immediate elegance, with better-integrated oak, and always retains the texture of old vines that places it on par with the great classified seconds, and even the first growths.
-It is one of the most perfect expressions of the appellation’s originality, at prices that remain accessible.
+This estate, owned by the Triaud family, has ranked among the best of Saint-Julien in recent vintages, sometimes even surpassing them in quality, thanks to its very old vines—averaging 50 years—ideally located in the heart of the village.
+The wine, which has always been dense, concentrated, and powerful, continues with each vintage to gain in immediate elegance, with better-integrated oak, and always retains the texture of old vines that places it on par with the great classified seconds—and even the first growths—in this regard.
+It is one of the most perfect expressions of the appellation’s uniqueness, at prices that remain accessible.

 Decanter